 “Home is an Oasis.
 A place to renew and indulge our senses, provides safety, gives ultimate comfort and luxuriation.
 Home is our soft place to land, to prepare us to tackle the world outside our door.
 It is much more than four walls: it is a place that surrounds us with beauty, feeds and nurtures us.”

-We Asked Celebrities and Notables: What Does Home Mean to You?
+We Asked some of our friends: What Does Home Mean to You?

-I asked this question to a few of my celebrity friends to find out what it meant to them.
+I asked this question to a few of my notable friends to find out what it meant to them.
 Here’s what they said:

 Home is a high priority in life in my book.
 It means a place of my/our own, a nest, a refuge, a place where we can live, relax, cook, have fun, share with friends and relatives and much more in privacy.